 Hiking Up Bell Rock

 From the Courthouse Vista trailhead we reached the base of Bell Rock in under 15 minutes.
-This part of the trail was pretty muddy with icy patches.
+This part of the trail was pretty muddy with icy patches in the winter.
 When we got closer to the looming bell formation, the trail became slick rock.
 To ascend the rock, the trail leads up the north face.
 Sedona Hiking Trails provides pretty detailed instructions on where to go, but we had to improvise a bit with the ice.

 As the rock face steepened, we faced some icy spots that required us to carefully scramble up the slope.
 We weren’t exactly following a trail as it wasn’t really visible and we were trying to avoid the slick, snow-covered sections.
 Venturing side to side and using our hands to climb at points, we eventually made it to the base of a sheer face of Bell Rock.
 This little flat area is where many people stop to enjoy the view over the valley.